Bags mediated film atomization in a cough machine: Results and Discussion

-Corresponding 2D and 3D numerical simulations (Fig.\,1b-c) performed for the exact experimental configuration reveal an intricate interplay between aerodynamics stresses at the film interface and capillarity that controls the formation of the liquid bags.
-We find that once the amplitude of the initial interfacial perturbation increases significantly, the flow over its windward side develops a stagnation point where the pressure builds up, deforming the liquid into a vertical sheet.
-Subsequently, local pressure gradients thins the sheet heterogeneously, driving the inflation of several bags across the channel width.
-Upon the initial inflation, vortex shedding develops on the leeward side producing stagnation points that accelerate the local thinning of the sheets while the bags keep elongating.
+Corresponding 2D and 3D numerical simulations (Fig.\,3) performed for the exact experimental configuration reveal an intricate interplay between aerodynamic stresses at the film interface and capillarity that drives the inflation of liquid bags.
+We find that once the amplitude of the initial interfacial perturbation increases significantly, the flow over its windward side develops a stagnation point where the pressure builds up, stretching it into a liquid sheet.
+Subsequently, local pressure gradients thins the liquid sheet heterogeneously, driving the inflation of several bags across the channel width.
+Upon the initial inflation, vortex shedding develops on the downwind side producing stagnation points that accelerate the local thinning of the sheets while the bags keep elongating.

-In our experiments, the bag-mediated fragmentation of the sheared thin-films occurs only when the Weber number exceeds the critical value $We_\mathrm{c} \sim 8$.
-Remarkably, this threshold value coincides with the limiting value of Weber number above which a droplet subject to impulsive accelerations undergoes similar morphological changes before disintegrating into small droplets \cite{villermaux2009single, reyssat2007shape, marcotte2019density, jackiw2021aerodynamic}.
-This suggests a strong similarity of the underlying dynamics in the two distinct cases.
-Accordingly, we recover the same bag-elongation dynamics, $\mathcal{L}_\mathrm{B} \sim t^2$ suggested for single droplet case \cite{villermaux2009single}, both in experiments and simulations, see Fig.\,2a.
-Moreover, our numerical computations also capture the exponential thinning of bag thickness during the inflation, $h \sim e^{-2t}$ \cite{villermaux2009single}.